 The Reserve Bank of Australia has delivered the decision of its monthly board meeting.

-In a widely anticipated result, the RBA has today opted to hold the official cash rate at its record low of 1.50 per cent for another month.
+The RBA, as widely anticipated, has today decided to hold the official cash rate at its record low of 1.50 per cent.